Prince (musician): 1984–1987: Purple Rain, Around the World in a Day, and Parade

-1987–1991: Sign o' the Times, Lovesexy, Batman and Graffiti Bridge
+1987–1989: Sign o' the Times and Lovesexy

-Before disbanding the Revolution, Prince was working on two separate projects, the Revolution album Dream Factory and a solo effort, Camille.
+Before disbanding the Revolution, Prince was working on two separate projects, an album with the Revolution titled Dream Factory, and a solo album named Camille.
 Unlike the three previous band albums, Dream Factory included input from the band members and featured songs with lead vocals by Wendy & Lisa.
 The Camille project saw Prince create a new androgynous persona primarily singing in a sped-up, female-sounding voice.
-With the dismissal of the Revolution, Prince consolidated material from both shelved albums, along with some new songs, into a three-LP album to be titled Crystal Ball.
-Warner Bros. forced Prince to trim the triple album to a double album, and Sign o' the Times was released on March 31, 1987.
+With the dismissal of the Revolution, Prince consolidated material from both shelved albums, along with other songs, into a three-LP album to be titled Crystal Ball.
+Warner Bros. forced Prince to trim the triple album to a double album, releasing Sign o' the Times on March 31, 1987.

-The album peaked at No. 6 on the Billboard 200 albums chart.
-The first single, "Sign o' the Times", charted at No. 3 on the Hot 100.
-The follow-up single, "If I Was Your Girlfriend", charted at No. 67 on the Hot 100 but went to No. 12 on R&B chart.
-The third single, a duet with Sheena Easton, "U Got the Look", charted at No. 2 on the Hot 100 and No. 11 on the R&B chart, and the final single, "I Could Never Take the Place of Your Man", finished at No. 10 on Hot 100 and No. 14 on the R&B chart.

-It was named the top album of the year by the Pazz & Jop critics' poll and sold 3.2 million copies.
-In Europe, it performed well, and Prince promoted the album overseas with a lengthy tour.
-Putting together a new backing band from the remnants of the Revolution, Prince added bassist Levi Seacer Jr., keyboardist Boni Boyer, and dancer/choreographer Cat Glover to go with new drummer Sheila E and holdovers Miko Weaver, Doctor Fink, Eric Leeds, Atlanta Bliss, and the Bodyguards Wally Safford and Greg Brooks for the Sign o' the Times Tour.
+The album peaked at number six on the Billboard 200 albums chart.
+The first single, "Sign o' the Times", peaked at number three on the Hot 100.
+The follow-up single, "If I Was Your Girlfriend", charted at number 67 on the Hot 100 and reached number 12 on R&B chart.
+The third single, "U Got the Look", a duet with Sheena Easton, charted at number two on the Hot 100 and number 11 on the R&B chart, and the final single, "I Could Never Take the Place of Your Man", charted at number ten on the Hot 100 and number 14 on the R&B chart.
+Sign o' the Times was named the top album of the year by the Pazz & Jop critics' poll and sold 3.2 million copies.
+It performed well in Europe, with Prince promoting the album with a lengthy tour.
+Putting together a new backing band from the remnants of the Revolution, Prince added bassist Levi Seacer Jr., keyboardist Boni Boyer, and dancer/choreographer Cat Glover with drummer Sheila E. to the band, with Miko Weaver, Doctor Fink, Eric Leeds, Atlanta Bliss, and the Bodyguards (Wally Safford and Greg Brooks) remaining in the band for the Sign o' the Times Tour.